Nothin' on You: North America

 In the United States, "Nothin' on You" debuted at number 89 on the Billboard Hot 100, spent 28 weeks on the chart and topped it on week ending May 1, 2010.
 It stayed there for two consecutive weeks.
-The single spent 34 weeks on the Hot Rap Songs chart, peaking at number one on the issue date of April 24, 2010.
-The recording topped the Pop Songs and Rhythmic Songs, spending 22 and 29 weeks on each chart, respectively.
+The single spent 34 weeks on the Hot Rap Songs chart, peaking at number one and it also topped the Pop Songs and Rhythmic Songs, spending 22 and 29 weeks on each chart, respectively.
 On the Hot R&B/Hip-Hop Songs chart, the song was only able to peak at number five, on its 30 weeks spent there, in the issued date of May 29, 2010.
 As of December 2010, "Nothin' on You " has sold 2,668,000 copies in the US.
-Later, by September 2012, that number rose to 3,062,000 copies sold, which led it to be certified three times platinum by the Recording Industry Association of America (RIAA).
+Later, by September 2012, that number rose to 3,062,000 copies sold, which led it to be certified six times platinum by the Recording Industry Association of America (RIAA).
 On the Billboard Hot 100 Year-End chart and in the Billboard Hot Rap Songs, the track placed at number 11 and one, respectively.
-In Canada, the song didn't reciprocate the success it found in the United States, since it chart in the top 10 on the issue date of June 12, 2010, with 22 weeks on its chart run.
+In Canada, the song didn't reciprocate the success it found in the United States, since it only charted in the top 10, with 22 weeks on its chart run.
 Nevertheless, it was certified platinum by Music Canada (MC), denoting 80,000 copies sold.